Ivan Itkin

 Ivan Itkin (March 29, 1936 – April 5, 2020) was an American politician who served as a Democratic member of the Pennsylvania House of Representatives from 1973 to 1998.
 He was the Democratic nominee for Governor of Pennsylvania in 1998.

 Early life

 Itkin was born in New York City on March 9, 1936.
+He was Jewish.
 In 1956, he graduated from the Polytechnic Institute of Brooklyn with a bachelor's degree in chemical engineering.
 Itkin went on to receive a master's degree from New York University in Nuclear Engineering in 1957.
 After a stint working as a reactor physicist at Westinghouse Bettis Atomic Power Laboratory Itkin received a Ph.D. in mathematics from the University of Pittsburgh in 1964.
 He worked as a nuclear scientist and applied mathematician until 1972, when he was elected to the Pennsylvania House of Representatives' 23rd District, which includes portions of Allegheny County.